Can You Paint Radiators ? - Query Answered

 Image credit: derbytelegraph.co.uk

-Will Paint Colour Affect a Radiators Heat Output?
+Will Paint Colour Affect a Radiator's Heat Output?

-In order to find out, a group of researchers at the University of Utah painted two radiators, one white and one black and measured their heat output.
+To find out, a group of researchers at the University of Utah painted two radiators, one white and one black and measured their heat output.
 They found that the white paint increased the heat output by about 10% compared to the black.

-The researchers concluded that this is because, as expected, the white paint reflects more heat than black as the radiator heats, which obviously helps to warm up the room quicker and more efficiently.
+The researchers concluded that this is because, as expected, the white paint reflects more heat than black as the radiator heats, which helps to warm up the room quicker and more efficiently.

 So if you are changing the colour of your radiators, it might be worth considering using a lighter colour, as it could ultimately save you money on your heating bills.